luthera/jessicawluther/content/authors/admin/_index.md

 # user_groups: []
 ---

-is an investigative journalist, author, and podcaster.
+is an investigative journalist, author, sports historian, and podcaster.

 She has written extensively on the intersection of sports and gendered violence.
 Her work has appeared in ESPN Magazine, New York Times Magazine, the Texas Observer, Austin Woman, and Bitch Magazine.
 She has published pieces at Sports Illustrated, BuzzFeed, Texas Monthly, and Vice Sports, among others.
 For the extent of Huffington Post‘s opinion vertical, she wrote a biweekly column on sports and culture.